italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. note::

-  The WP MUST verify the WI by using the app store vendors API, for Android is Play Integrity API and for iOS is DeviceCheck, these services are defined in this specification as **Device Integrity Service (DIS)**.
   The EUDIW Application MUST also implement the integrity services from the vendor's SDK, this service has already beed defined as **Device Integrity Service (DIS)** in this specification.
 The DIS helps by detecting potentially risky and fraudulent interactions, such as from tampered app versions and untrustworthy environments.
 The verification process to establish the trustworthiness of a WI for the WP begins with the initial app launch during which a GUID is generated, serving as the WI's identifier.
 During the *Initialization and Registration* process, the WI transmits this GUID to the WP, which in turn generates a key pair and signs the GUID with the private key.
 This signed GUID is then retained by the WI.
 Subsequently, when the WI requests WIA, it includes the signed GUID.
 To verify the request's reliability, the WP utilizes the public key generated before to authenticate the GUID.